christian-vorhemus/autcar/docs/5_Customvision.md

 # Use Microsoft Custom Vision to train a model

-In this tutorial we will learn how to use the customvision.ai online service to train a model.
+In this tutorial we will learn how to use the <a href="https://www.customvision.ai/" target="_blank">customvision.ai</a> online service to train a model.
 This works completely without code, the trained model can be downloaded as a file.
 We aim to create a traffic sign detector: Our car should be capable of recognizing two different traffic signs:

 <p float="left">
   <img src="../images/major_road_sign.jpg" width="200" />